Erlend Apneseth

-Erlend Apneseth (born 11 August 1990) is a hardingfele player from Jølster in Sogn og Fjordane.
+Erlend Apneseth (born 11 August 1990) is a hardingfele player from Jølster Municipality in Sogn og Fjordane.

 Biography

 Apneseth is known for his critically acclaimed albums on HUBRO / Grappa, with his trio featuring drummer Øyvind Hegg-Lunde (drums, percussion) and Stephan Meidell (guitar, electronics), as well as his own solo-projects.
 He has written music for cinema, theatre, dance performances, poetry, and musical ensembles and orchestras in different genres.
 As a soloist he has appeared with Bergen Filharmoniske Orkester and The Norwegian Chamber Orchestra among others.
 He has received several awards, such as Gammleng-prisen, Øyvind Berghs Minnepris and the Folkelarm-award.
-Erlend Apneseth Trio`s album «Salika, Molika», featurering accordionist Frode Haltli, received both the NOPA prize and Spellemannprisen, and was nominated for the Nordic Music Prize 2020.
+Erlend Apneseth Trio's album «Salika, Molika», featurering accordionist Frode Haltli, received both the NOPA prize and Spellemannprisen, and was nominated for the Nordic Music Prize 2020.